 Does the anti-fatigue mat surface balance shock attenuation (absorb energy) and resilience (return energy)?

-The ability of a flooring or anti-fatigue mat surface to attenuate or absorb shock without bottoming out ensures that impacts from heel-strikes, shifting of weight, sudden movements (and even falls) are cushioned adequately without causing injury.
-When balanced with the right amount of elasticity(resilience), a surface can ensure a result of less discomfort.
+The ability of an anti-fatigue surface to attenuate or absorb shock without bottoming out ensures that impacts from heel-strikes, shifting of weight, sudden movements and even falls are cushioned adequately without causing injury.
+In other words, proper shock attenuation when balanced with the right amount of elasticity(resilience), can ensure a less discomfort from standing and walking activities.

 SmartCells Cushioning technology: It’s not how the mat feels, it’s how YOU feel.